-We can achieve a reconstructed figure with by creating a breast shape and size you are comfortable with.
+We can achieve a reconstructed figure by creating a breast shape and size you are comfortable with.

 Breast reconstruction surgery is most common after a mastectomy